pulp/pulp/docs/dev-guide/contributing/building.rst

     $ tito tag --keep-version

 Pay attention to the output of tito here as well.
-It will instruct you to push you branch and the new tag to github.
+It will instruct you to push your branch and the new tag to github.

 .. warning::